Testimonials vs Reviews: Dominate the Feedback Landscape!

 Let’s pull this all together and leverage reviews, testimonials, and recommendations as part of your marketing strategy.

-How to Use Positive Reviews from Review Sites
+How to Use Positive Feedback from Review Sites

 • Feature your 4 and 5-star reviews from review sites as screen shots on your website.